sircharlo/meeting-media-manager/README.md

 Go to the [documentation](https://sircharlo.github.io/meeting-media-manager/) for M³ to find information about installation, configuration, media presentation mode, congregation media sync, and more.

+## Want to contribute?

+We welcome contributions of all kinds!
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions on how to contribute to M³.

 This app is made with love and a bit of spare time.
 Enjoy!